wilsonmar/wilsonmar.github.io/_posts/2018-10-02-contribute.md

 1. Pick a project you are interested in.
 Some John posts at <a target="_blank" href="https://www.catchafire.org/volunteer/?name_filter=ywam&page=1">CatchAFire.org</a>:

    a.
-John: Write manual procedures about how the system works, illustrated by a <a href="#TechArchitecture">flowchart</a>.
+Team: How to get more people to be aware of this (advanced training to make a difference)?
+What are the outlets?

    b.
+John: Create videos for display in emails (instead of text) about next steps, etc. within a drip email sequence.

+   c.
 Create <strong>automated test scripts</strong> (based on <a href="#Procedures">documented procedures</a>) to verify whether the system works "end-to-end" (for different personas), to identify whether the sytem still works after changes.
 Kinda like auto-fill on steroids.

-   c.
+   d.
 Dan: Upgrade front-end server version upgrade (to Ruby, Postgres, TLS 1.2 for Braintree, etc.).

-   d.
+   e.
 Wilson: Create instructions (this page) to enable volunteers to create a dev environment and contribute changes.

-   e.
+   f.
 Wilson/Dan: Convert bash scripts and instructions to create a dev instance of Ruby server running on Ubuntu.

-   f.
+   g.
 Kermit: To <strong>troubleshoot without worry</strong>, define manual procedures and scripts to create a <strong>stand-alone Saleforce Dev. instance</strong> (a "crash dummy") containing metadata and filtered/cleansed data from production org sandbox:

    ### &nbsp; &nbsp; &nbsp; Administrator: